auth0/docs/articles/quickstart/native/flutter/interactive.md

 ## Add login to your application {{{ data-action="code" data-code="main_view.dart#29:40" }}}

-<a href="https://auth0.com/docs/authenticate/login/auth0-universal-login" target="_blank">Universal Login</a> is the easiest way to set up authentication in your app.
+<a href="https://auth0.com/docs/authenticate/login/auth0-universal-login" target="_blank" rel="noreferrer">Universal Login</a> is the easiest way to set up authentication in your app.
 We recommend using it for the best experience, best security, and the fullest array of features.

 Integrate Auth0 Universal Login in your Flutter app by using the `Auth0` class.
 Redirect your users to the Auth0 Universal Login page using `webAuthentication().login()`.
 This is a `Future` and must be awaited for you to retrieve the user's tokens.